Stefafrontani/ticketing-app/README.md

 4. Make sure the payment amount matches te amount due for the order
 5. Verify payment with stripe api
 6. Create charge record to record succesful payment

+### Stripe setup

+The stripe library needs to know your secret key associated with your account, so:
+1. go to stripe.com
+2. Sign up
+3. Validate email
+4. enter developers -> api keys